yangbetty2025/Multilevel_Modeling/README.md

 •	Unicolor scatter plot to show the relationship between the *Percentage of Residents with Poor Physical Health* (health outcome) and the average *HVI* (predictor) for all zip codes. <br>

-•	Unicolor scatter plot to show the relationship between the *Percentage of Residents with Poor Physical Health* (health outcome) and the *Percentage of residents aged 65 years and old* (predictor) for each zip code. <br>
+•	Unicolor scatter plot to show the relationship between the *Percentage of Residents with Poor Physical Health* (health outcome) and the *Percentage of residents aged 65 years and older* (predictor) for each zip code. <br>

 •	Multicolor scatter plots (one color for each borough) with a matching color regression line for each cluster of data points to show the relationship between *Percentage of Residents with Poor Physical Health* (health outcome) and the average *HVI* (predictor) for each borough. <br>